 Gotta love the South West of Australia for its long sandy beaches.
+Some of the best beaches in South West Australia can be accessed if you’re driving along the Cape to Cape road trip.

 Forget beach chairs lined up in sardine rows, or multitudes of cars snaking their way down to crowded coves because the South West is still relatively untouched and barring the very peak season of Christmas school holidays, you’re unlikely to have to worry about parking or claiming your spot on the beach.

 Think endless stretches of sand.
 Imagine being alone, often.
+Ahh some of the best beaches in South West Australia will offer solitude, serenity and serendipity.

-Some of the Best Beaches in South West Australia
+Best Beaches in South West Australia

 My favourite beaches of the moment are:-